Central limit theorem for high temperature spin models via martingale embedding: Proof of

 \section{Proof of \cref{thm:3}}

+For any given index $n$, let $X=(X_1,\dots, X_n)^\top$ follow the model in \cref{eq:Isingmodel}.
+Both $X$ and the model parameters \cref{eq:Isingmodel} depend on $n$, but we omit this dependence in the notation for convenience.
+Below, it is important to note that the error bounds do not depend on $n$.

-In \cite[Corollary~3.4 with $d\equiv 0$]{kunsch1982decay}, it was shown that $\max_{1\leq i\leq n}\sum_{j=1}^n |\Cov(X_i, X_j)|$ is bounded under the Dobrushin condition (see \cite[Theorem~2]{gross1979decay} for an earlier work under stronger assumptions).
+In \cite[Corollary~3.4 with $d\equiv 0$]{kunsch1982decay}, it was shown that $\max_{1\leq i\leq n}\sum_{j=1}^n |\Cov(X_i, X_j)|$ is uniformly bounded in $n$ under the Dobrushin condition (see \cite[Theorem~2]{gross1979decay} for an earlier result under stronger assumptions).
 It seems difficult to generalize their arguments for higher order correlations.
 Instead, we employ a coupling argument below, for which we need the $X_i$'s to be positively associated.